 STOP SMOKING HYPNOSIS CASES

 I have always believed that people aren't stupid, and that people who smoke have good reasons to smoke.
-Understanding their reasons can make the therapy more effective.
-If you can find out what they are getting from smoking, what associations it has, then you can create the same feeling in hypnosis and tell them that they can have that feeling without cigarettes.
+Understanding your reasons can make my therapy more effective.
+If I can find out what you are getting from smoking, what associations it has for you, then I can create that same feeling in hypnosis and let you get that feeling without cigarettes.

 Smoking as rebel